date

 Uzbekistan and US Discussing Visa-Free Regime

-Tashkent and Washington are discussing significantly simplifying travel for citizens and members of the business community.
+Tashkent and Washington are discussing ways to significantly simplify travel procedures for citizens and representatives of the business community.
 A major agreement to purchase U.S. aircraft is serving as a catalyst for this process.

-This agreement is opening up new opportunities in direct flights and tourism.
-Uzbekistan and the United States are considering simplifying the visa-free regime.
+This agreement is opening new opportunities in direct flights and the tourism sector.
+Uzbekistan and the U.S. are planning to discuss simplifying visa-free travel arrangements.

-This information was revealed by Uzbekistan's Deputy Minister of Transport, Jasurbek Choriev, during an interview with the Uzbekistan 24 television channel.
-According to him, negotiations between the two countries to facilitate travel for citizens and business representatives are a logical continuation of strategic agreements in the aviation sector.
+This was announced by Uzbekistan’s Deputy Minister of Transport, Jasurbek Choriev, in an interview with Uzbekistan 24 TV channel.
+According to him, the negotiations to ease travel between the two nations for citizens and business representatives are a logical continuation of strategic agreements in the aviation sector.

-The foundation for expanding cooperation lies in the contract between Uzbekistan Airways, the national airline, and Boeing Corporation for the delivery of 22 modern 787-9 Dreamliner aircraft.
-According to the Ministry of Transport representative, the acquisition is a key element in the strategy to expand the geography of long-distance routes.
+The foundation for this expanded partnership is the contract between Uzbekistan Airways, the national airline, and Boeing Corporation for the delivery of 22 modern 787-9 Dreamliner aircraft.
+According to the Ministry of Transport representative, this acquisition is a key element of the strategy to expand geographical routes for long-haul flights.

-Specifically, attention will be focused on U.S. cities, which will not only strengthen business ties but also provide a significant impetus for the development of inbound tourism.
-“Tourism here will also develop – especially considering the recent decision to abolish the visa-free regime for U.S. citizens.
+Specifically, there is a focus on U.S. cities, which will not only strengthen business relations but also provide a significant boost to inbound tourism.
+“Tourism will also benefit here – considering the recent decision to abolish visa requirements for U.S. citizens.

-Now, the matter of simplifying the visa regime for our citizens and business representatives is being considered,” emphasized Jasurbek Choriev.
-He referred to the President’s decision on this issue.
+Now, the issue of simplifying visa procedures for our citizens and business representatives will be considered,” Jasurbek Choriev stated, referring to a presidential decree.

-As per the decision, starting January 1, 2026, U.S. citizens will be able to enter Uzbekistan without a visa for up to 30 days from the date of entry.
-This decision was made as a result of a policy aimed at increasing the country's appeal as a tourist destination.
+According to the decree, starting from January 1, 2026, U.S. citizens will be able to enter Uzbekistan and stay for up to 30 days without a visa.
+This decision has been adopted as part of policies aimed at enhancing the country's tourism appeal.

-In May of this year, Shavkat Mirziyoyev approved a set of measures to increase tourist traffic and instructed the Ministry of Foreign Affairs to work on implementing a visa-free regime for U.S. citizens.
-Tashkent is expecting reciprocal measures from the U.S. to ease visa procedures for Uzbek citizens.
+In May of this year, President Shavkat Mirziyoyev approved a set of measures to increase tourism flow and instructed the Ministry of Foreign Affairs to develop a visa-free regime for U.S. citizens.
+Tashkent awaits reciprocal steps from the U.S. to ease visa procedures for Uzbek citizens.

-The issue of liberalizing visa regimes has also been actively discussed at a diplomatic level.
-Komil Allamjonov, an advisor to the Head of the Presidential Administration of Uzbekistan, reported that in October, during a meeting with U.S. Deputy Secretary of State Christopher Landau and U.S. Presidential Special Representative for South and Central Asia Sergio Gor, the issue of a visa-free regime for U.S. citizens was raised.
+The issue of liberalizing the visa regime has also been actively discussed at the diplomatic level.
+According to Komil Allamjonov, advisor to the head of Uzbekistan’s Presidential Administration, during an October meeting with U.S. Deputy Secretary of State Christopher Landau and U.S. Special Representative for South and Central Asia Sergio Gor, the topic of a visa-free regime for U.S. citizens was raised.

-Allamjonov assured U.S. partners of Uzbekistan's complete openness to tourists arriving from the United States.
+Allamjonov assured U.S. partners of Uzbekistan’s full openness to tourists from the United States.
 He also expressed hope for a constructive approach from the U.S. in easing visa requirements for Uzbek citizens.

-Specifically, the extension of the validity of B1/B2 multiple-entry visas (for personal and business travel) from one year to ten years was highlighted as a major step toward further strengthening relations between Uzbekistan and the United States.
+In particular, it was highlighted that extending the validity of multiple-entry B1/B2 (personal and business travel) visas from one year to ten years would represent a significant step towards strengthening ties between Uzbekistan and the United States.

 Ctrl